Editor’s Note: This text is a transcript of the course, Understanding Mental Health in Older Adults, presented by Gabrielle Juliano-Villani, LCSW

 What is Social Work

-I'm not going to talk too much about social workers and what we do.
+I will not talk too much about social workers and what we do.
 I did a different course on SpeechPathology.com a couple of months ago that you can view for more information on how social workers and SLPs can work together (Course 10051).
 To give just a brief understanding of what we do, we are a profession that is dedicated to helping people function the best they can in their environment.
 That's a pretty broad definition, but it's a pretty good definition of what we do.
 We address the needs of society and we bring them to the public's attention.
 We help our clients, the community, and families solve and cope with problems.
 We do a lot of advocacy work as well.

 Social workers have many different roles and work in many different places.
 We can be case managers and therapists (if licensed).
 You might see us in community agencies, community mental health, doctor's offices, hospitals, and hospice.